 In preparing Form 1040, you are required to fill out only those lines and pages which apply to your particular circumstances.
-Thus, if your income is all from wages or salary, you should disregard items 3 and 4 on page 1 and the whole of page 2.
+Thus, if your income is all from wages or salary, you should disregard items, in your income is all from wages or salary, you should disregard items the tax table on page 1 and the whole of page 2.
 Likewise, if you use the tax table on page 4, you should disregard all of page 3.
 Specific instructions for filling out particular lines and schedules on the form are given in the following pages.
 The specific instructions have been so arranged that they may be placed alongside the corresponding items on the form, for easy reference.

-INSTRUCTIONS FOR PAGE 1 OF FORM 1040 Place alongside page 1 of Form 1040 for easy reference
+INSTRUCTIONS FOR PAGE 1 OF FORM 1040

+Place alongside page 1 of Form 1040 for easy reference